manymoments/manymoments.github.io/_posts/2022-03-30-asynchronous-agreement-part-three-a-modern-version-of-ben-ors-protocol.markdown

 * **Binding:** At the time at which the first non-faulty party outputs a value, there is a value $b \in \{0,1\}$ such that no party outputs value $1−b$ in any extension of this execution.

 Intuitively, GBCA does two things useful for asynchronous agreement.
 First, it forces the adversary to choose either non-0 or non-1, before the adversary knows the coin values.
 Second, it lets a party decide if it sees a grade of 2.
-Given these properties it's easy to implement Asynchronous Agreement:
+Given these properties it's easy to implement *Asynchronous Agreement*:

 ## Asynchronous Agreement from Graded Binding Crusader Agreement